prashant-kikani/prashant-kikani.github.io/_posts/2025-2-23-human-desires-downsides.markdown

 One of the most dangerous aspects of human psychology is the ability to justify cruelty under the banner of justice.
 Daenerys convinced herself that destroying King's Landing was necessary for the greater good.
 She believed that the people would never truly be loyal to her, and therefore, she had to wipe the slate clean and rebuild.
 But in reality, she was driven by personal grief, rage, and the need to prove her dominance.

 This is a flaw we see all too often in history and modern society.
 Wars, political oppression, and even small-scale social conflicts are often justified as being “for the greater good.”
 The problem is, once cruelty is rationalized, there is no limit to how far it can go.
+This is where the <a href="https://prashantkikani.com/blog/benefit-of-doubt" target="_blank">benefit of the doubt</a> becomes crucial.
 Leaders who once sought justice often become tyrants when they convince themselves that their way is the only right way.

 <br/>

 ## **The Cycle of Violence and Retaliation**

 Another major flaw in human behavior is our tendency to respond to violence with more violence, creating an endless cycle of destruction.
 In *Game of Thrones*, Daenerys' attack on King's Landing was partially driven by revenge for Missandei's execution.
+This cycle of <a href="https://prashantkikani.com/blog/greed" target="_blank">greed</a> and vengeance is all too human.
 Cersei's refusal to surrender was fueled by her own desire to maintain control at all costs.
 Every action in the series was met with an equal or greater reaction, leading to an inevitable path of destruction.

 This mirrors real-world  <a href="https://prashantkikani.com/blog/gray-zone" target="_blank">conflicts</a>, where wars and disputes often continue for generations because each side seeks vengeance for past wrongs.
 Whether in global politics, family feuds, or corporate rivalries, humanity struggles to break the cycle of retaliation.
 Instead of seeking reconciliation, we often look for ways to get even, which only deepens divisions.